Qumulo/docs/_includes/content-reuse/admin-guides/monitoring-and-metrics/enabling-nexus-remote-support.md

 {% if page.platform contains 'cnq-' %}
-{% include important.html content="To let the Qumulo Care team provide fast support when you need it most, we strongly recommend enabling Nexus Remote Support." %}
+{% include important.html content="To let the Qumulo Care Team provide fast support when you need it most, we strongly recommend enabling Nexus Remote Support." %}
 {% else %}
 {% include important.html content="This support method is currently most relevant to the CNQ platform.
 Cloud-Based Remote Support is still strongly recommended to provide fast support where available." %}
 {% endif %}

 ## How Nexus Remote Support Works
-[Enabling Nexus Remote Support](#enabling-nexus-remote-support) lets the Qumulo Care team access your Qumulo cluster to assist you with diagnostics or troubleshooting.
+[Enabling Nexus Remote Support](#enabling-nexus-remote-support) lets the Qumulo Care Team access your Qumulo cluster to assist you with diagnostics or troubleshooting.

 When you register your cluster with Nexus, your cluster establishes an encrypted, outgoing connection to Nexus that securely allows the Nexus application to interact with the cluster's API.